 - International Partnership for Microbicides (IPM) for the development of safe microbicides for women in HIV prevention

-- PATH for the development of malaria vaccines
+- PATH Malaria Vaccine Initiative (PATH MVI) for the development of malaria vaccines

-- Global Alliance for TB Drug Development (TB Alliance) for more effective and affordable drugs for tuberculosis
+- Global Alliance for TB Drug Development (TB Alliance) for more effective and affordable drugs for TB

 - Medicines for Malaria Venture (MMV) for the development of new malaria drugs

-Three ministries provide funding for global health R&D
+Three actors provide funding for global health R&D